Zeky84/SimpleChat/README.md

 # SimpleChat
-Simple chat app that pretends to put on practice the full CRUD basics mixed with a dynamic web interaction.
+SimpleChat is an interactive chat application designed to demonstrate the core principles of CRUD (Create, Read, Update, Delete) operations in web development, combined with dynamic web page interaction.
+The backend is developed using Spring Boot, incorporating Java, Maven, Thymeleaf, and Hibernate, and is connected to a MySQL database.
+The frontend is crafted with vanilla JavaScript, HTML, and CSS, providing a seamless user experience.
+This project aims to showcase the integration of modern web technologies in creating a real-time chat application.